hyeon95y/home_automation/README.md

 ## Control other session via SSH in Windows10 OpenSSH server
+- When X11Forwarding is not available (Windows OpenSSH doesn't support it)
 - [Turn off Win10 display(s) via OpenSSH](https://superuser.com/questions/1382319/turn-off-win10-displays-via-openssh)
-- At least this guy is trying to do the same thing with me
 - Install PsTools and set environment variable

 Turn off the screen (in PATH)